Dours-d/Dours-d/README.md

 ### Hello there 👋
-🌱 I’m currently learning Solidity and Smart contracts @ IvanOnTech Academy.
+🌱 I’m currently learning Solidity and Smart contracts @ IvanOnTech Academy.<br>
-💬 Ask me about my learning project.
+💬 Ask me about my learning project.<br>
-🔭 I’m currently working on finding a stage.
+🔭 I’m currently working on finding a stage.<br>
 📫 How to reach me on Twitter @Gae_mon .
 <!--
 **Dours-d/Dours-d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.